Are there any guidance documents available to help complete the application process?

 Guidance documents on how to complete these forms will be made available.

-Can anyone submit an Ideas Submission on the online portal in March or do I need to be invited from Commonplace?
+Can anyone submit an Ideas Submission on the online portal or do I need to be invited from Commonplace?

-Anyone can submit an Ideas Submission once the application forms open on the online portal.
+Anyone can submit an Ideas Submission application form on the online portal.
 You will be asked to provide your Commonplace URL (this can be found through going to your pin on commonplace and copying the web address) to show you have used the site.